DO1JLR/testing_bbb/README.md

 2. We add do1jlr's and 0boro's SSH Keys
 3. We install bigbluebutton
 4. We install differen scalelite versions
+5. We install node-exporter (public, no passwort, no TLS) for optional monitoring
-5. We try to connect everything (missing)
+6. We try to connect everything (missing)

  some hints
 -----------